top of page

 Bumblebee Millipedes (Anadenobolus monilicornis) Juvenile / Adult

-A. monilicornis are a smaller species with adults growing to lengths between 7-10cm and can be identified by the contrasting black/ dark brown and yellow bands on each body segment, and pinkish legs and antennae.
-Both male and females are monomorphic, meaning they look the same, but can easily be sexed when they are a third of their adult size, by observing the underside of the seventh body segment.
+• How to discern gender: Both male and females are monomorphic, meaning they look the same, but can easily be sexed when they are a third of their adult size, by observing the underside of the seventh body segment.
 Females will have two pairs of legs on every body segment, but males will have small stump-like appendages called gonopods instead of a pair of legs.
-Bumblebee millipedes are native to the Caribbean islands but have since been introduced to southeast United States, particularly Florida, through the exotic plant industry.
-Bumblebee millipedes spend most of their time living in the substrate, consuming rotting wood and leaf litter and occasionally can be seen exploring the tank.

-These millipedes will do well in a glass or plastic vivarium with ample ventilation that is at least three times the body size in width and two times the body size in depth.
-These are one of the more sought-after species in the trade because of their bright colouration, docile nature, and small size, making them ideal for the beginner hobbyist!
+• Enclosure: These millipedes will do well in a glass or plastic vivarium with ample ventilation that is at least three times the body size in length and depth, and two times the body size in width.

 Related Products